About Me

 Professionally, I am an Assistant Professor of Practice in the honors program at Merrimack College.
 I am also the co-editor of the Dance Philosophers Network and co-artistic director for the artist collective Stylin'Out Network.

 Currently, I am working on the cognition of large crowds and emergent crowd behavior.
-In short, I reveal the many ways human crowds can display highly intelligent complex behavior without any centralized leadership.
+I reveal the many ways human crowds can display highly intelligent, complex behavior without any centralized leadership.
+I am especially interested in peak crowd experiences such as collective effervescence, collective joy, awe, and tarantism.

 In Memphis, I served as the president of Philosophical Horizons, an organization dedicated to philosophy with kids.
 I also worked with Winning Words at the University of Chicago.
 I, therefore, also dabble in the pedagogy and methodology of philosophy with kids.